ansnw/opencore-MSI_GF63_Thin_10SCXR/README.md

-# opencore-MSI_GF63_Thin_10SCXR
-OpenCore EFI folder for MSI GF63 Thin 10SCXR
+# EFI folder for OpenCore hackintosh for MSI GF63 Thin 10SCXR

 Built for macOS Ventura (13.5.1, but should work on other versions of Ventura)